marcellodesales/myeye-game-tcp-client-server/README.md

+# Myeye Game Server

+A simple game server using TCP protocols.

-Documentation-Implementation by Marcello de Sales (marcello.desales@gmail.com).
+* Implementation by Marcello de Sales (marcello.desales@gmail.com).

+# Building

 I have developed the server-side considering the requirements.
 I have used Gradle as the build system (http://www.gradle.org) if you need to rebuild the jar or run the JUnit test cases from the console.
 However, the jars must be provided in this zip under "build/libs" in this revision.